-(04:00) As we mentioned in the Overview, the sins of racial bias and injustice have not only affected Black and white communities, but also all communities of color.
-For instance, during COVID-19, many Asian Americans have been abused and accused of causing the pandemic.
+(04:00) As we mentioned in the Overview, the sins of racial bias and injustice have not only affected Black and White communities, but also all communities of color.
+For instance, during COVID-19, many Asian Americans were abused and accused of causing the pandemic.
 In this session, we'll explore additional ways that Asian Americans have been treated as "foreign" or not belonging here.

-Asian American Coined in 1968 by student activists to try to describe, unify, and encompass a diverse group of people from dozens of ethnic identities, who share Asian descent, who are from or have ancestry from one or more of the following regions: East Asia, Central Asia, Southeast Asia, South Asia, West Asia/the Middle East
+Asian American Coined in 1968 by student activists to describe, unify, and encompass a diverse group of people from dozens of ethnic identities who share Asian descent.
+They are from or have ancestry from one or more of the following regions: East Asia, Central Asia, Southeast Asia, South Asia, West Asia/the Middle East.
 Model Minority Coined in 1966 by sociologist William Petersen, this term refers to minority groups that have achieved a high level of perceived success in U.S. society.
 Most often, it is used to describe Asian Americans, who seem to have succeeded educationally and financially to a greater degree than other immigrant groups.
-The "model minority" label seems to praise Asian Americans for their achievements, but a critical analysis of the term's use suggests that there are negative effects. (adapted from depts.wash-ington.edu)
+The "model minority" label seems to praise Asian Americans for their achievements, but the term's use has negative effects.
+(Adapted from depts. washington.edu ) AAPI Asian American Pacific Islander